 Change has occurred so rapidly during the past few years that I m not sure that even we in the profession comprehend the impact.
 Some of these changes seemed innocent and even necessary in the name of cost containment, but in terms of putting the profession at risk, their cost may be high.

 One of the first approaches to cost containment was utilization review.
 It was innocuous on the surface.
 It seemed reasonable to review professional performance.
 Utilization review is always called peer review.
-In reality, however, it soon degenerates into guidelines used by third parties and medical professionreviewing agencies in ways not intended by the peers at all.
+In reality, however, it soon degenerates into guidelines used by third parties and reviewing agencies in ways not intended by the peers at all.
 Often these peer review guidelines give license to third parties to decide which services are valid, which are justified, and for which ones they will pay.
 Closely related is the widely promulgated idea of a second opinion.
 A second opinion is fine when the patient wants it as part of his right of free choice and his right to control the medical services he receives.
 When it is required by an agency paying the bill, it is another matter.
 It then becomes a not so subtle implication that the physician cannot be trusted.
 It is difficult for a patient to place his life in the hands of one whose judgment must be corroborated by another opinion.
 The same insurance company that wants two bids to decide how much it will pay for repairing a car after an accident, now wants two opinions to decide whether it will pay for an operation or a hospitalization.
 And we are not too far from that third party requiring two bids to determine which physician it will pay and, therefore, to which physician the patient must go.

 Medicine has always feared the intrusion of government, but perhaps a far greater risk to the profession is the nonmedical corporation.
 There is a spectrum of such organizations—some for profit and some not for profit.
 There are health maintenance organizations (HMOs), free standing clinics and emergency rooms, hospital satellites, and franchised chains—the fast-food chains of medicine.
 Some HMOs began as independent physician practice groups.
 Sooner or later, whether for profit or not, all of these units tend to be controlled by administrators and the physician becomes an employee of the organization, conforming to its guidelines and requirements.
 Gradually, he ceases to be an independent professional serving his patient and acting as his patients’ advocate.